Pietro Leoni: Military chaplain and missionary

 In 1940, Fr.
-Leoni was drafted into the Italian Royal Army and served as a military chaplain in Albania and Occupied Greece.
+Leoni was drafted into the Italian Royal Army and served as a military chaplain in Albania and occupied Greece.
 In 1941, Fr.
 Leoni's unit was assigned to Dnipropetrovsk, as part of Operation Barbarossa.

 Before his departure for the USSR in October 1941, Fr.
-Leoni was granted an audience with Metropolitan Andrey Sheptytsky.
+Leoni was granted an audience with Metropolitan Andrey Sheptytsky of the Ukrainian Greek Catholic Church.
 He later recalled, "I told Szeptycki about the condition of the Catholic and Orthodox religions in the Ukraine and about the attitude of the German authorities to the clergy.
 I reported that under the Germans the Catholic Church was unable to function, that the Orthodox clergy enjoyed the trust of the Germans, and that the number of Orthodox priests was increasing under the German occupation."

 In 1943 he was released from military service as the Italian army disintegrated and he decided to stay on as a missionary priest in Romanian-occupied Odessa.

 When the Red Army reoccupied the city on 10 April 1944, Fr.
 Leoni was at first allowed, despite the stiff opposition of the Moscow Patriarchate's Eparchy of Odessa, to remain in the city and continue to minister to local Catholics.
 Despite this, NKVD surveillance of Fr.
 Leoni and his parishioners began almost immediately.

 Even though Soviet anti-religious legislation strictly forbade the registration of foreign priests and even though the NKVD already had a file on him, Fr.
 Leoni was allowed to register as the pastor of the Catholics of Odessa in November 1944.
 His congregation numbered about 8,000 people, most of whom were ethnic Poles.
 Despite this, Fr.
 Leoni offered only the Byzantine Rite Divine Liturgy in Old Church Slavonic and preached in Russian.

+Fr.
+Leoni later recalled following his arrest, however, "I am essentially a religious man.
+For me the Catholic Church comes before everything else and politics does not interest me.
+When I refused to conduct active propaganda among my parishioners [to get them] to participate and sign up for the State loan and the collection of funds for the defense of the U.S.S.R., I told officials from the district soviet that conducting such propaganda in the church was not our spiritual business.
+But I had no objection to my parishioners collecting money for the Red Cross, for the families of those at the Front or for war invalids...
+I believe that, on the one hand, the organs of Soviet power harass the clergy and religion in general, while, on the other hand, they use the Orthodox Church in the battle against other faiths."

 Fr.
 Leoni also received several Orthodox Christians, including at least one priest, into the Russian Greek Catholic Church, for which he later accused local Russian Orthodox Bishop Sergei (Larin) of denouncing him to the NKVD.